1 What is bullying?

 3 Organisations that can give advice and support

-If you want to talk to someone else, contact one of the organisations below who can offer advice and support:
+If you want to talk to someone, contact one of the organisations below who can offer advice and support:

 - Ditch The Label